 THE AWAKENED EYE

-is the eye that perceives without labeling;
+is the eye that perceives without labelling;

 we could also call it the innocent eye